bologer/anycomment.io/readme.txt

 * News of plugin in the right sidebar inside console are dispaly per your blog language.
 For now English and Russian supported
 * Likes are now shown to guest users, however they do not have ability to like.
 Once likes, plugin will show alert about required to login, #108
 * Removed submenu form main menu, as now all of the submenus can be found from dashboard via tabs
+* Settings tab in in admin are now split into specific configuration tabs: general, design, moderation & notifications

 **Fixes:**